 To protect the health of all USF community members, USF requires students to be immunized.

-Students born on or after January 1, 1957, must submit evidence of two doses of MMR (Measles, Mumps, Rubella) immunization.
+- Evidence of two doses of the MMR (Measles, Mumps, Rubella) vaccine.
 If proof of immunization for MMR is not available, a blood titer showing immunity for each disease will be accepted.
-International students must also submit proof of Tuberculosis PPD (Montaoux) test administered in the last 12 months.
-Students with positive PPD are required to submit a chest x-ray administered within the last twelve months.

 Save a copy: